-Employer and Plan Administrator Action Items
+Plan Sponsor and Plan Administrator Action Items

 In our experience, most participants and beneficiaries of deceased participants elect a distribution soon after termination of employment or death, as applicable, so it is fairly rare a plan sponsor or administrator must contend with the RMD rules.
-These changes, however, will compel the plan sponsor and plan administrator to address practices and procedures with the plan's third party administrator and/or recordkeeper to assure compliance with these provisions going forward.
+These changes will, however, compel the plan sponsor and plan administrator to address practices and procedures with the plan's third party administrator and/or recordkeeper to assure compliance with these provisions going forward.

-Although neither the Internal Revenue Code nor Department of Labor or Internal Revenue Service guidance explicitly requires notification of participants of these changes at this time, we think it a good practice to promptly notify participants of these changes.
+Neither the Internal Revenue Code nor Department of Labor or Internal Revenue Service guidance explicitly requires notifying participants of these changes at this time, but we think it a good practice to promptly do so.
 Consideration should be given to distributing an update to the summary plan description (often referred to as a "summary of material modifications") for this purpose to obviate the need to distribute an explanatory notice now and an update to the summary plan description after the written plan amendment is executed.